God's Little Acre: Controversy

 God's Little Acre contained scenes considered sexually explicit, leading the New York Society for the Suppression of Vice to take Caldwell and Viking Press to court for disseminating pornography.
 Over 60 literary figures supported the book, placing pressure on the New York State Magistrates' Court, which ruled in favor of Caldwell's rights to freedom of expression.
 Caldwell counter-sued the literary society for false arrest and malicious prosecution.

 In 1947, the city of Saint Paul, Minnesota, banned the novel for being pornographic.

 In 1950, the book was banned in Boston upon the recommendation of the Watch and Ward Society, one of that society's final activities of censorship.
 (Boston continued censoring works into the 1960s.)

 Cultural references

 In the 1955 film Mister Roberts, Ensign Pulver (Jack Lemmon) proudly states that he read God's Little Acre through to the end.
 Mr. Roberts (Henry Fonda) is not impressed and tells Doc (William Powell), "He's been reading God's Little Acre for over a year now.
 He's underlined every erotic passage and added exclamation points.
 And after a certain pornographic climax, he's inserted the words 'Well written.'"

 In the Amazon television series Goliath (S1 E2), Billy Bob Thornton's character uses God's Little Acre as a reference for redefining rock-bottom in an Alcoholics Anonymous meeting.

 In The Mary Tyler Moore Show episode "The Birds and ...
 Um ...
-Bess" (S2 E1), when asked how he learned about sex for the first time, Ted Baxter says: "I read a book.
+Bees" (S2 E1), when asked how he learned about sex for the first time, Ted Baxter says: "I read a book.
 Told me everything I needed to know. ...God's Little Acre."

+The 1974 film "The Apprentice of Duddy Kravitz" mentions the book approximately 25min in.